Apply to be an approved examiner

 Supporting documents

-In addition to the above, you may be required to provide the following supporting documents with your application.
+In addition to the above, you must provide the following supporting documents with your application.

 What happens after I apply?